-1. Physical Exam
+1. Physical Exam (Statement of General Health)

 The program requires that students taking it are healthy and do not carry any contagious or communicable diseases.
-To determine this, a physical examination is required.
+To determine this, a physical examination and Statement of General Health is required.
 Submission of this requirement is mandatory before the first day of the clinical rotation.
 If the physical examination reveals that a student is not healthy enough to meet the challenges of the program, or that the student has a contagious or communicable disease, the student will be terminated from the program.

 The Statement of General Health that must be signed by the student's physician must include results of the following testings, vaccinations or immunizations: TB Test, MMR, Tetanus, Hepatitis B, and Varicella.
-During the course of the program, the student may be required to undergo another TB testing to keep results current.
+During the course of the program, the student may be required to undergo a TB Screen or another TB testing to keep results current.
 All costs for initial and subsequent physical exams are the responsibility of the student.